jsweiss/mcp-panthor/README.md

     >             stack: ['page.hello_world']
     > ```

-6. `bootstrap.php` should load the composer autoloader and return the DI container.
+6. `configuration/bootstrap.php` should load the composer autoloader and return the DI container.

     > ```php
     > <?php